CAZ catalog and optical light curves of 7918 blazar-selected active galactic nuclei: Characterizing variability and flaring behavior

-BB95 periods generally correspond to peaks of the most prominent flaring periods in a light curve.
-Nonetheless, when applied to CAZ light curves, they suffer from a couple of caveats: (1) they are easily affected by outliers (e.g., see panel i in Figs. \ref{fig_eg_LCs} and \ref{fig_eg_LCs_eg_flares} where a dim outlier with a flux density of $\sim$0.7~mJy at MJD 59143 causes a BB to be not critically bright); and (2) they exclude most periods of flaring activity since they only focus on BB brighter than $S_{95\%}$.
+We identify periods of enhanced optical emission by finding BBs whose flux density is greater than the 95$^\mathrm{th}$ percentile flux density (i.e., $S_{95\%}$), referred to as ``BB95.''
+In the 5102 light curves where CRTS and non-CRTS segments are not merged together, we calculate their $S_{95\%}$ separately.
+For the other 2620, $S_{95\%}$ is calculated globally across the entire CAZ light curves.
+The BB95 periods are generally reliable and correspond to peaks of the most prominent flaring periods in a light curve.
+Nonetheless, when applied to CAZ light curves, they suffer from a few caveats: (1) They are easily affected by outliers (e.g., see panel i in Figs. \ref{fig_eg_LCs} and \ref{fig_eg_LCs_eg_flares} where a dim outlier with a flux density of $\sim$0.7~mJy at MJD 59143 causes a BB to be not critically bright); (2) they can be unreliable in poorly shifted light curves; and (3) they exclude most periods of flaring activity since they only focus on BBs brighter than $S_{95\%}$.
+In Fig. \ref{fig_eg_LCs_eg_flares} left panels, the gray vertical areas show BB95 in a few example light curves.

 In this study we only focus on BB95 periods of confidently variable light curves (see Sect. \ref{sec_variability}).
 In total, we find 42754 BB95 across 2769 of 2798 variable sources.
 The reason for the lack of any BB95 in 29 variable sources is large flux density errors, which cause the binned flux densities to become dimmer than the global 95$^\mathrm{th}$ percentile.
 In Fig. \ref{fig_critically_bright_BB_durations_TOP} we show the distribution of the BB95 durations, which are typically $\sim$2--13~d.
 We note that a small peak at duration of $10^{-2.69}$~=~0.002~d arises by construction.
 If a single data point is preceded and proceeded by observational gaps, we define its BB duration as 2$\times$0.001~d.
 This is most common in the CRTS epoch.